nt0xa/russtone.io/source/_posts/checkinstall.md

 	built from source on Unix-like systems.
 ---

-Often I need to install software that not available in repositories.
+I often need to install software that not available in repositories.
-The only way to install such software is download its source code, compile it and install obtained binaries.
-Usially I do it like this:
+The only way to install such software is to download its source code, compile it and install obtained binaries.
+I used to do it like this:

 ``` sh
 cd software-source